THE LIVING COMPOSERS PROJECT

 Untitled, cello, fixed media, 2010

-Der gebrochene Schatten, string quartet, 2011
+Gebrochene Schatten, string quartet, 2011

 Prelude, Baroque viola, harpsichord, 2011

-Variation, violin, viola, cello, piano, 2011
+Variation, piano, violin, viola, cello, 2011

 Oskolki Pisma – Shards of a Letter (after Franz Kafka), string quartet, 2012